hankfanchiu/ruby-practice/ruby/README.md

 # Ruby

-The majority of the files under the Ruby directory are of prep-work exercises provided by App Academy.
+The files under the Ruby/practice-problems directory are of prep-work exercises provided by App Academy.

+The rest of the exercises are from various sources including mock technical interviews.

 There are also notes that I took when learning about Ruby Gotchas: